Majors and Minors

 - Dual BSE in Electrical Engineering and Computer Engineering

-- Dual BSE in Industrial Systems and Manufacturing Engineering
+- Dual BSE in Industrial and Systems Engineering and Manufacturing Engineering

 Concurrent Degrees